top of page

 Registration

+Registration for voters (canonically resident clergy, certified deputies, and only alternates replacing deputies) onsite and online has ended.
 Clergy entitled to vote at this Electing Convention must be canonically resident in the Diocese.
 Lay Persons entitled to vote must have been certified by their congregations as Deputies or as Alternates replacing Deputies who cannot attend.

 Information